YusukeJustinNakajima/SigmaOptimizer/README.md

 # SigmaOptimizer <br> ~ Automated Sigma Rule Generation and Optimization ~

 ## 🎯 Overview
 **SigmaOptimizer** is a **End-to-End Sigma rule generation and optimization tool** that automatically creates, tests, and improves Sigma rules based on real-world logs using **LLM**.
 It is implemented as a PowerShell script and **integrates log analysis, rule evaluation, and iterative refinement** to enhance detection capabilities.
+You can also try [SigmaOptimizer-UI](https://github.com/YusukeJustinNakajima/SigmaOptimizer-UI), which offers a user-friendly interface for easier use.

 ✅ **Automated Sigma rule generation based on real-world logs**
 ✅ **Integration with [MITRE Caldera](https://github.com/mitre/caldera) (β version)**